XvrTeo/Regex-Tutorial/Develop/phone-number-regex-pattern.md

 ### Look-ahead and Look-behind
 The regex pattern does not use any look-ahead or look-behind assertions, which are used to specify conditions that must be met ahead or behind the current position in the text for a match to occur.

+## Conclusion
+In conclusion, the regex pattern provided is a comprehensive and flexible pattern for matching phone numbers in various formats.
+By understanding the different components of the pattern, including anchors, quantifiers, OR operators, character classes, flags, grouping and capturing, bracket expressions, greedy and lazy match, boundaries, back-references, look-ahead, and look-behind, you can effectively use this regex pattern for phone number validation or extraction tasks in your applications.

 ## Author
 Created by Xavier Teo.
 For additional questions and information, please go to my GitHub profile at https://github.com/XvrTeo or reach out via email at xvrteo@gmail.com.